DaveGut/DEPRECATED-TP-Link-SmartThings/README.md

 # TP-Link / Kasa Smart Home Device SmartThings Integration
+(Note:  The previous version is still available at the original locations on this site.)
 There is only one version supporting three integrations:

 a.
 Kasa Account.
 Integration via the user's Kasa Account through the Cloud.
 This uses a Smart Application for installation, device communications, and device management.